pivotal-partner-platform-architecture/azure-iot-demo/README.md

 # azure-iot-demo
-Demo application of a virtual device running on the Azure IoT Hub.
+Demo application of a virtual device running on the Azure IoT Hub, publishing events to a Spring Cloud Data Flow (SCDF) server and receiving commands back.

 # Description
 This demo is composed of the following applications: